 Paul Ryan has become the latest Republican lawmaker to flee the sinking ship that has become the Trump-tanic.
 This morning he announced that he would not seek re-election to the United States House of Representatives not only creating a power vacuum in the House Republican leadership but adding to the number of open seats that the Democrats can pick up to take control of the lower house of Congress in November.

 That brings the number of House Republicans that are not seeking reelection up to 25 as of today.
 When you consider two numbers 24 and 41, you can see why 45 is worried.

 Twenty-four and Forty-one

 Only 24 seats separate the Republican majority and the Democratic minority.
-Ryan’s departure makes a House flip more possible.
+Ryan’s departure makes a House flip to Democratic more possible.
 Now, in many circumstances, it would be reasonable to assume that even in a midterm election, that not all 25 seats would flip.
 The problem is that 41 Republican seats currently can be called competitive.

-So to keep control of the House, Republicans would need to not lose more than 24 seats in districts that are open or highly competitive.
+So to keep control of the House, Republicans would need not to lose more than 24 seats in districts that are open or highly competitive.
 Near impossible odds.